learn about the services offered by the SUS — Portuguese (Brazil)

-The Ministry of Health has changed people’s quality of life with the Brasil Sorridente program, which has expanded access to dental treatment for Brazilians in the Unified Health System (SUS).
+The Federal Government, through the Ministry of Health, has changed the quality of life of people with the Brasil Sorridente program, which has been expanding access to dental treatment for Brazilians in the Unified Health System (SUS).
 Today, more than 5,200 municipalities offer promotion, prevention and oral treatment services for all ages in the public health network.

 Brasil Sorridente’s main line of action is the reorganization of access to oral health in Primary Care.
 In Brasil Sorridente, the teams of the Family Health Units count on the presence of dentists, assistants and technicians in oral health, who expand care to the entire population, with special strategies for places that have greater difficulty in accessing services, such as communities rural, riverside, homeless people, among others.